i-dubits/diff-capacitance-calc/README.md

 ### Semiconductor Properties

-**Electron effective mass (relative)** - the ratio of the effective mass of an electron in the conduction band to the mass of a free electron.
+`Electron effective mass (relative)` - the ratio of the effective mass of an electron in the conduction band to the mass of a free electron.

-**Hole effective mass (relative)** - the ratio of the effective mass of a hole in the valence band to the mass of a free electron.
+`Hole effective mass (relative)` - the ratio of the effective mass of a hole in the valence band to the mass of a free electron.

-**Permittivity** - relative dielectric constant.
+`Permittivity` - relative dielectric constant.

-**Band gap** - band gap in electron volts (eV).
+`Band gap` - band gap in electron volts (eV).

-**Thickness** - the thickness of the semiconductor film in meters.
+`Thickness` - the thickness of the semiconductor film in meters.

-**Donor-Acceptor concentration diff** - the difference between donor and acceptor concentrations.
+`Donor-Acceptor concentration diff` - the difference between donor and acceptor concentrations.
 It is suggested that donors and acceptors are fully ionized and uniformly distributed throughout the film.
 For an n-type semiconductor, this value is positive,  for a p-type semiconductor, it is negative.
 For an intrinsic semiconductor (or a compensated one), it equals zero.

+### Problem Formulation